gzweigle/open-hybrid-piano/design/hps_cny70/hps_cny70.md

 #### VO Too Large

 *IMPORTANT* - In general, it is better to select R2 too small than too large (similarly it is better for too large R1 than too small).
 A value of R2 too small makes VO too small and that could cause problems described above.
 However, these problems are fixable with firmware.
 However, if R2 is too large (similarly R1 too small), the output voltage VO clips.
 The firmware cannot fix clipping because the signal is distorted.
 If the signal clips, fix it in hardware either by:
-* Correct by using a version of HPS with VR, and adjust VR larger to decrease VO until VO = VR when the *distance* is at its smallest value.
 * Correct by using a version of HPS with VR, and adjust VR later to decrease VO until VO = VR when the *distance* is at its smallest value.
 See [../../hardware/releases/hps07/README.md](../../hardware/releases/hps07/README.md) for directions on adjusting VR.
 * Test many CNY-70 and throw away the ones with VO > VR when in the HPS circuit configuration.
 * Using a less reflective surface, such as adding a sticker or paint with less reflectivity.